-I was able to bake six of them by this post, and will try few more for the next post which will still benefit those who celebrate Christmas on January 6th.
+I was able to bake six of them by this post and will try a few more for the next post which will still benefit those who celebrate Christmas on January 6th.

 Since I followed these recipes exactly, I will just provide links to its original sites, but would like to mention that I did NOT use the higher temperatures some of these recipes called for (some as high as 400 degrees….???), but baked ALL my cookies at 350 degrees F, and that was just perfect.

-These are Jam Filled Butter Cookies, recipe I found on Allrecipes.com.
+These are Jam Filled Butter Cookies, the recipe I found on Allrecipes.com.
 They were easy to make, and I like their texture and flavor.
-I used Solo Raspberry filling, after I pressed it through a sieve to eliminate the tiny seeds.
+I used Solo Raspberry filling after I pressed it through a sieve to eliminate the tiny seeds.
 This recipe yields 40-48 cookies.

-Cranberry Orange Cookies are very flavorful of orange and the cranberries add a nice tough to the overall taste and texture.
-Next time I would cut down on the amount of sugar in the batter, since the sugar on the outside almost makes them too sweet for my taste.
+Cranberry Orange Cookies are very flavorful of orange and the cranberries add a nice touch to the overall taste and texture.
+Next time I would cut down on the amount of sugar in the batter since the sugar on the outside almost makes them too sweet for my taste.
 The original recipe is from Culinary Concoctions by Peabody, and the recipe yields 4 doz. cookies.

-The original recipe was found on Amendeleine site, and turned out only about 20 pieces, but her smaller ones ended up as 30 pieces.
+The original recipe was found on the Amendeleine site and turned out only about 20 pieces, but her smaller ones ended up as 30 pieces.
 If you love Nutella, these are perfect cookies for you.

 Happy baking and tasting of these delicious cookies.